-Colorado's Rise in Marijuana-Related Traffic Accidents
+Denver, Colorado’s Rise in Marijuana-Related Traffic Accidents

-Attorney Dan Caplis has been a leader in Colorado in exposing the explosion of injuries and deaths caused by Marijuana related driving, and Dan has successfully represented the victims of many serious accidents caused by drivers under the influence of marijuana.
+Attorney Dan Caplis has been a leader in Denver, Colorado in exposing the explosion of injuries and deaths caused by Marijuana related driving, and Dan has successfully represented the victims of many serious accidents caused by drivers under the influence of marijuana.

 When it comes to driving, cannabis is a regulated substance just like alcohol is.
 Colorado DUI Code 42-4-1301 is our “driving under the influence” statute and provides criminal penalties for convicted drivers.
 Colorado law enforcement has two main methods to test a driver they suspect is high: a blood test and a drug-specific sobriety test.